BarBQ-code/ChessSharp/README.md

 ```

-To Create A Move Use Move.FromUCI
+To create a move use Move.FromUCI

 ```csharp
 Move e4 = Move.FromUCI(board, "e2e4");
 ```

-Use The Library:
+Use the library:
 ```csharp

 Grid board = new Grid();